 The parking lot in front of the Middle School is designated for middle school faculty.
 The parking lot to the right of the Richards Building is for upper and lower school faculty.
 Parents may park in any available spaces.
 Middle school students riding with siblings in Upper School will be permitted to meet their siblings in the upper school Parmer Hall after school.
 If not, Upper school students should safely enter the carpool pick-up line to pick up siblings.
+Upper School students bringing a middle or lower school student to campus must drop off them off through the car drop off line in front of the appropriate building.
 Upper school student athletes should not drive their vehicles to the gymnasium pick-up area or parking area until 3:30 or later.